crogersdev/mysql_cpp/README.md

 i also created a mysql database named `test`.  the db name appears to also be the schema name...  not sure how that works in mysql but also not the point of this exercise so i just accepted it and moved on.  i left the root password blank.  don't do that if you plan to leave the service up and running or if you plan to put meaningful data in there.

-after you install mysql the server on your system, and this writeup doesn't cover that, and connect to it.  however, for centos, i did do a `sudo yum -y install mysql-community*` then do the following:
+after you install mysql the server on your system, and this writeup doesn't cover that, and connect to it. then do the following at the mysql prompt:

 create the table:

 ```
-CREATE TABLE cus_tbl(
+mysql> CREATE TABLE cus_tbl(
    customer_id INT NOT NULL AUTO_INCREMENT,
    firstname VARCHAR(100) NOT NULL,
    lastname VARCHAR(100) NOT NULL,